Vayneel/jetbrains-github-to-youtrack/README.md

    - If the issue exists → it’s **updated**.
    - Otherwise → a **new issue** is created.

+⚠️ **Known Limitation:** There is a known issue where duplicate YouTrack issues may be created instead of updating existing ones.
+Currently, this is **not fixed** due to time constraints.
+Be aware that running multiple imports or webhook events will create duplicates.

 ---

 ## 🔒 Security